marbienjimeno/azure-network-protocols/README.md

 - Step 1: Create a Resource Group.
 Then, create a Windows 10 Virtual Machine (VM) and a Linux Ubuntu VM using the previously created Resource Group.
 We will observe the Virtual Network within the Network Watcher.
 - Step 2: Use Remote Desktop to connect to the Windows 10 VM and install Wireshark on the VM.
 Perform ping commands and observe ICMP traffic using Wireshark.
 Configure the Ubuntu VM's Network Security Group to disable incoming ICMP traffic and observe the results in Wireshark.
 - Step 3: From the Windows 10 VM, use the ssh command to connect into the Ubuntu VM.
 Perform different commands on the ssh linux connection and observe the SSH traffic on Wireshark.
+- Step 4: Issue a new IP address for the Windows 10 VM.
+Observe the resulting DHCP traffic in Wireshark.
-- Step 4: Perform the nslookup command to get the IP addresses of google.com and disney.com from a DNS server.
+- Step 5: Perform the nslookup command to get the IP addresses of google.com and disney.com from a DNS server.
 Observe the dns traffic in Wireshark.
-- Step 5: Filter for RDP traffic only.
+- Step 6: Filter for RDP traffic only.
 Observe and evaluate the RDP traffic in Wireshark.

 <h2>Actions and Observations</h2>